k-vaughn/NTCIP-8008/docs/wg-responsibilities.md

 !!! example "NTCIP Guidance"
     NTCIP 8001 identifies the appropriate WG or committee for NTCIP open-source projects.

+## Project Tailoring {.body}

+The WG **shall** tailor parameters for the project, including:

+- the project schedule
+- the time within which the maintainer is expected to triage and respond to submitted issues and discussion items.

 ## Issue Prioritization {.body}

 A WG **should** oversee the prioritization of significant issues for each of its